StackVista/stackstate-docs/develop/reference/cli_reference.md

 ## sts metrics send

-You can use the CLI to send one data point of a given value data or to generate values within a defined bandwidth.
+You can use the CLI to send one data point of a given value or to generate a set of values within a defined bandwidth.
 This is useful if you want to check a new configuration with predictable data.

 By default, generated metrics patterns are random between the specified bandwidth values.
 If a single bandwidth value is provided, the generated pattern will be a flat line.
-You can use the arguments `--baseline` and `--linear` to generate a different type of pattern.
+To generate a different type of pattern, use the arguments `--baseline` and `--linear`.

 ```
 sts metrics send [-b | -h | -p] <MetricName> <OptionalNumberValue> [--baseline | --linear ] --csv <file_name>